airblade/headlessui-stimulus/README.markdown

 </div>
 ```

-The component exposes information about its current state via `data-headlessui-state` attributes which you can use to conditionally apply different styles.

-If you use Tailwind CSS and its [@headlessui/tailwindcss](https://github.com/tailwindlabs/headlessui/tree/main/packages/%40headlessui-tailwindcss) plugin, you can use modifiers like `ui-open:*` and `ui-active:*`.

-Alternatively you can specify classes for the active and inactive menu items like this:
+Optionally you can specify classes for the active and inactive menu items like this:

 ```html
 <div